sapan-ostic/Astar_RRT_Gazebo/readme.md

-# Path planning for Turtlebot2 in Gazebo using A* and RRT
+# Path planning for Turtlebot2 in Gazebo using A* and RRT in unknown environment

 ## Prerequisites
 The ROS package has been tested on Ubuntu 16.04LTS.Following are the dependencies.